 The Map of Bush Fire Prone Areas identifies land falling within, or partially within, a bush fire prone area of Western Australia as designated by the Fire and Emergency Services (FES) Commissioner.

-The Map of Bush Fire Prone Areas 2016 is available by clicking here.
+The current edition of the Map of Bush Fire Prone Areas is available by clicking here.

-This edition identifies both ‘new’ bush fire prone areas and those ‘continuing’ from the first edition of the Map released in December 2015.
-All designated bush fire prone areas are coloured pink on the Map, with the newly designated areas further highlighted by a blue cross-hatched overlay.
+The current edition of the Map of Bush Fire Prone Areas was published on the afternoon of 27 September 2019 and is effective from 28 September 2019.
+This edition identifies area ‘continuing’ from the previous edition of the Map released since December 2015 as well as ‘new’ bush fire prone areas added in the 1 June 2019 edition of the map.
+All designated bush fire prone areas are coloured pink on the Map with the newly designated areas further highlighted by a blue cross-hatched overlay.

 The Bush Fire Prone Areas dataset is publicly available to download from the Landgate Shared Location Information Platform (SLIP) and data.wa.gov.au websites in Shapefile, Web Mapping Service (WMS) and Web Feature Service (WFS) format.
 Historical Bush Fire Prone Areas datasets are also available to download from these websites.

 Additional planning and building requirements may apply to developments within designated bush fire prone areas , in accordance with Schedule 2 Part 10A of the Planning and Development (Local Planning Schemes) Regulations 2015, State Planning Policy 3.7 Planning in Bushfire Prone Areas, the supporting Guidelines for Planning in Bushfire Prone Areas and the Building Code of Australia.
 Certain exemptions and exclusions may apply.